-The Pinnacle Rock chick (K-90) fledged on or about 12 June (Table 2).
-We observed the eaglet in flight for short periods of time, but radiotelemetry locations and observations of the bird indicated that it remained in close proximity to the nest canyon (within 1 km) until 21 July, at which time it is assumed that the bird left the island because we were unable to locate a signal and the bird was no longer seen around the nest.
+The Pinnacle Rock chick (K-13) fledged on or about 13 June (Table 2).
+We observed the eaglet in flight for short periods of time, but radiotelemetry locations and observations of the bird indicated that it remained within its parents' territory until it started moving around the island on or about 4 August.
+The bird was often in the vicinity of the Bulrush hacktower in the company of the eagles released by hacking (see below) and is believed to have left the island around 11 October.